Goheg/Goheg/README.md

 Exideus is an emotionally intelligent, real-time AI video avatar platform.
 It's not just about talking to an AI — it's about reading emotions, behavior, and intent.
 The real magic?
 The insights.

 **My Role & Contributions:**
 - 🔁 **Built backend workflows with n8n** for automated data handling and AI integration
-- 🧠 **Integrated RAG systems** for smart, context-aware responses
-- 🗣 **Connected 11Labs API** for lifelike voice generation
-- 🎙 **Integrated Retell AI** for real-time voice agent interactions

 ### 🧠 Empathicscan - AI-Powered Emotional Analysis
 An innovative platform that analyzes emotional intelligence through advanced AI processing and automated workflows.